 - When you are ready to bake the cookies, preheat the oven to 350ºF (177ºC).
 Line a large baking sheet with parchment paper or a silicone baking mat.
 Set aside.

 - Pour the powdered sugar onto a small plate.
-Using a large cookie scoop, scoop the dough out of the bowl and roll into a ball with your hands.
+Using a cookie scoop (I use this #50 cookie scoop for all of my standard size cookies), scoop the dough out of the bowl and roll into a ball with your hands.
 Roll the ball of dough4 generously in the powdered sugar.
 Place no more than 8 balls of dough on a baking sheet at one time (4 rows of 2).
 Chill dough you are not using.

 - Bake cookies for 13-14 minutes or until cookies look mostly matte (not wet or shiny).
 Remove cookies from the oven and cool on the baking sheet for 3 minutes before transferring to cooling rack to cool completely.
 Store cookies in an airtight container at room temperature up to 10 days.
 Baked cookies freeze well, up to 2 months.
 Rolled cookie dough can be frozen up to 3 months.
 Roll in powdered sugar before baking and bake frozen.
 Add another 1-2 minutes to baking time.

 - Room temperature egg: it is always a good idea to use room temperature eggs when using room temperature butter.
 It incorporates into batter much more easily.

 - Fresh lemon juice: do not use bottled lemon juice for this.

 - Food coloring: this is totally optional, as the cookies are yellow as is.
 Adding color brings a brighter and richer yellow to the cookies.

 - Rolling the dough: I like to roll all of my dough before coating in powdered sugar to minimize mess (otherwise, I get a lot of powdered sugar in the cookie dough bowl and all over my cookie scoop).